By carrying out research and using their findings to solve problems, soil scientists help to sustain biological infrastructures across the world

-As a soil scientist, you'll gather, interpret and evaluate information about the chemistry, biology and physics of soil.
-Using the information obtained from this analysis, you will inform and influence on diverse issues, such as:
+As a soil scientist you'll gather, interpret and evaluate information about the chemistry, biology and physics of soil.
+Using the information obtained from this analysis, you'll inform and influence on diverse issues such as:

 - agricultural production

 - environmental quality

 - land remediation.

 Being a natural and renewable resource, soil is vital to sustaining food production, supporting plant and animal life and having a positive impact on environments globally.
 Working in soil science enables you to be part of this important area of research and development.

 Types of soil scientist